Recca1349/Caf-Harmony-Analytics-Excel-Dashboard-Project/README.md

 <br><br>

 **Customer Sentiment Distribution**
-- Chart Type: Bar Chart
+- Chart Type: Clustered Column Chart

 Insight: Only 32% of customer feedback is positive.
 A high percentage of neutral and negative responses suggests the need to improve customer experience.